Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

 Penn Credit may contact you, claiming you owe a debt.
-It can be tempting to avoid responding to a debt collector, but the harassment is likely to continue.
+It can be tempting to avoid responding to a debt collector, but ignoring their outreach does nothing to resolve the situation.
+A better course of action is to engage with Penn Credit directly.
+Establish a line of communication to discuss the situation.
+You may even be able to negotiate an amicable settlement to get the debt off your back.

-Here's everything you need to know about Penn Credit and how to beat them.
+Here's everything you need to know about Penn Credit and how to engage with them to amicably resolve your debt.

 What is Penn Credit Corporation?